Cranial-XIX/longhorn/README.md

 **Main Insight:** The recurrent form of SSMs can be viewed as solving an online learning problem.

-We believe the self-attention layer in Transformer is performing associative recall.
+We believe the self-attention layer in the Transformer is performing associative recall (AR).
 For instance, the model observes a stream of (k, v) pairs.
-At test time, it is provided with a key/input (k) and is asked to retrieve its corresponding value/label (v).
-Therefore, we make a parallelizable RNN, named Longhorn, that explicitly solves for this online associative recall objective in closed-form per token.
+At test time, it is provided with a key (k) and is asked to retrieve its corresponding value (v).
+The AR problem is like an online prediction problem, where the key is the input and the value is the label.
+Based on this insight, we make a parallelizable RNN, named Longhorn, whose per-token update explicitly solves this online prediction problem in closed-form.

 <p align="center">